-Home Solar Puts Money in Your Pocket
+Home Solar Puts More Money in NY Pocket

+Most people install home solar panels in order to reduce their energy costs, protect themselves against rate fluctuations, and have their own access to renewable energy.
+But more and more homeowners are realizing that going solar has some significant long-term investment benefits, too.
 According to a study funded by the Department of Energy’s (DOE) Sunshot Initiative, homebuyers are becoming more willing to pay a premium for houses that have solar panel installations.
 How much of a premium?
 How about $15,000 for a home with a solar photovoltaic (PV) system!

-But increasing your home’s value isn’t the only financial benefit from installing solar.
+But, increasing your home’s value isn’t the only financial benefit from installing solar.

+It turns out that that the PV system you have installed might also be a better investment than the stock market regardless of whether or not the system is owned or leased!
 According to another study through Sunshot, in over 90% of the 50 largest cities in America, a dollar spent on a solar panel installation will yield a better return than a dollar invested in the S&P 500, the stock index of the top 500 American companies.

-New Yorkers should be proud because according to that same study, we ranked #1 overall for both first year cost savings and the value of a solar investment over a 25-year period compared to the S&P 500 index over a similar time frame.
+New Yorkers should be proud because according to that same study, we ranked #1 overall for both first-year cost savings and the value of a solar investment over a 25-year period compared to the S&P 500 index over a similar time frame.

 And here’s something else we found in the study: the cost of a solar PV system declined over 60% from 1998 to 2013.
 With lower costs, and a return that beats the stock market, why would you put your hard-earned money anywhere else?

-State and federal tax credits are still in effect
+- State and federal tax credits are still in effect

-The cost of a solar installation has declined dramatically
+- The cost of a solar installation has declined dramatically

-There are multiple financing options available
+- There are multiple financing options available

-You can start saving on energy costs from day one
+- You can start saving on energy costs from day one

 If you add increased home value and potential investment returns, the only question is: what’s stopping you?